How to Install T Nuts (3 Easy Methods + Pro Tips)

 The simplest and easiest method is to hammer a T nut in a hole.
 It is simple and straightforward, and it works but here are the reasons why I don’t recommend this approach and why you should avoid it.

-CONS – Why Not Hammer a T nut:
+CONS of hammering a T nut:

 2. Press the T nut using clamps